 The study shows that since 1990, life expectancy for white Americans without a high school diploma has fallen by five years for women and three years for men.
 Reading this article, one is likely to deduce that these declines are largely the result of individual health behaviours and life style choices.
 Per the NYT, reasons offered by researchers for this decline include “a spike in prescription drug overdoses among young whites, higher rates of smoking among less educated white women, rising obesity, and a steady increase in the number of the least educated Americans who lack health insurance”.
 A range of public health experts are also quoted in the piece and offer roughly the same type of behavioural explanations.
+Is this surprising?
 Not all survival rate studies are bad.
 I’ve always been partial to the BMJ’s Christmas issue.

+Go read the whole thing. @aaronecarroll.
+L'odeur des hôpitaux et la confiture de coings.
+Science-Based Medicine.
+Behind The Curtain: Study Reveals Big Role of Medical Communication Companies.
 Keeping you up to date about PubMed Commons.
 Interventions visant à faciliter le retour au travail des patients atteints de cancer.
 Nonoperative treatment for lumbar spinal stenosis with neurogenic claudication - The Cochrane Library - Ammendolia.
 Background Lumbar spinal stenosis with neurogenic claudication is one of the most commonly diagnosed and treated pathological spinal conditions.

 Main results From the 8635 citations screened, 56 full-text articles were assessed and 21 trials (1851 participants) were included.
-Authors' conclusions Non-surgical treatment for spinal stenosis with neurogenic claudication.
-Search methods.
+Authors' conclusions Non-surgical treatment for spinal stenosis with leg pain Review question Background Study characteristics Key results Epidural injections.
 Scope - medical blog - Stanford University School of Medicine.
 Black bean burgers with chipotle ketchup.
 Dietitian's tip: These black bean burgers may be prepared ahead of time and frozen.